Avvyxx/power-outages/README.md

 Based on our observed TVD of 0.2227, we observe a p-value of 0.099, and so we FAIL to reject the null.

 There is evidence to support that the distribution of `MONTHS` when `OUTAGE.DURATION` data is missing is the same as the distribution of `MONTHS` when `OUTAGE.DURATION` is not missing, and therefore the missingness of `OUTAGE.DURATION` may be not dependdent on `MONTHS`.

+## Hypothesis Testing

+I will be testing whether there is an equal probability that an outage will occur in Summer as in Winter.

+Null Hypothesis: The number of outages in Summer and Winter are from the same distribution (i.e., there is no significant difference between them).

+Alternative Hypothesis: The number of outages in Summer and Winter come from different distributions (i.e., there is a significant difference between them).

+Now, we will perform a permutation test to gather evidence.

+If our null hypothesis holds true, then the rate of Summer and Winter outages is the same throughout a year, and shuffling the values of the `SEASON` column should have little effect on the value of our statistic.
+Thus, we will repeatedly shuffle the `SEASON` column and record the difference between the average number of winter and summer per year.
+Then, we will compare the values of the test statistics we obtain to our observed statistic, and see whether our observed statistic is significant.

+<iframe
+  src="figs/simulated_test_stats.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="figs/hyptest_fig.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>